juhamust/mozaik-ext-embed/README.md

 Embded content like HTML markup into widget.
 Handy to adding ambiguous content like raw HTML (iframe, html video etc.)

+**NOTE:** If you're looking for a solution to refresh image URL periodically, please consider [mozaik-ext-image](https://github.com/juhamust/mozaik-ext-image) -extension instead.
+This `mozaik-ext-embed` -extension relies source to update itself whenever needed, if at all.

 ## Setup

 1. Navigate into dashboard directory